-This guide, together with the Cottey College Student Handbook (CCSH) and the Cottey College Catalog cover most of what you will need to know.
+This guide, together with the Cottey College Catalog and the Cottey College Student Handbook (found at the bottom of the Student Life page) cover most of what you will need to know.
 Please read both the handbook and this guide before you come to Cottey to be best prepared!